 Build confidence in your financial situation

-Stamm says with the technology available to clients today, the review process is much more informative and productive.
-“We’re dealing with real time information about evolving markets, new tax laws and personal changes,” according to Stamm.
+Erenberger says with the technology available to clients today, the financial review process is much more informative and productive.
+“We’re dealing with real time information about evolving markets, economic shifts and personal changes,” she says.
 With your entire financial picture readily at hand, “it turns into a much more meaningful discussion for all involved.”

-A mid-year plan review is like a check-up on your financial health.
-By accounting for all that may be going on in the markets, the broader economy, or your own life, it can help affirm that you’re doing all you can to steer your financial life in the right direction.
+By accounting for all that may be going on in the markets, the broader economy, or your own life, a mid-year financial checkup can help affirm that you’re doing all you can to steer your financial life in the right direction.

 Learn more about our goals-focused approach to financial planning.